Pulsed Generation of Continuous-Variable Cluster States in a Phononic Quantum Network: Introduction

 A key class of quantum resources for such quantum networks is cluster states ~\cite{Briegel2001PersistentParticles}, which are multipartite entangled states that are maximally connected and resilient to loss.
 These states form the foundation of measurement-based quantum computation~\cite{Raussendorf2001AComputer, WaltherNature2005}.
 While discrete-variable (DV) cluster states have been extensively explored, continuous-variable (CV) cluster states provide a powerful alternative platform~\cite{WeedbrookRMP2012GaussianQI, AdessoOpenSystInfDyn2014}.
 CV cluster states can be generated using off-line squeezing in combination with linear quantum operations~\cite{ZhangPRA2006, Menicucci2006, vanLoockPRA2007, GuPRA2009, ZippilliVitaliPRA2020}.
 Large-scale implementations of CV cluster states have been experimentally demonstrated in multiple degrees of freedom in photonic systems, including the time domain with more than 10,000 modes~\cite{YokoyamaNatPhoton2013, YoshikawaAPLPhotonics2016, AsavanantScience2019,LarsenScience2019} and the frequency domain~\cite{ChenPRL2014ExperimentalComb, RoslundNatPhotonics2014, ZWang2024largescaleclusterquantummicrocombs}.
 Additional proposals extend to spatial~\cite{PooserPRA2014Continuous-variableComb}, temporal~\cite{DSuPRA2018}, and time-frequency encodings~\cite{AlexanderPRA2016, HumphreysPRL2014}, as well as hybrid DV-CV architectures~\cite{OmkarPRL2020, WuPRR2020QuantumPlatform}.
 More recently, CV cluster states have also been proposed in microwave systems~\cite{YazdiNJP2023,LinguaPRL2025}.
-Meanwhile, building such states with mechanical modes offers a promising route toward scalable and integrated quantum architectures.
+Meanwhile, generating such states with mechanical degrees of freedom, including vibrational modes in trapped ions~\cite{YLiYHLinScienceAdvances2025TrappedIon} and optomechanical systems, offers a promising route toward scalable and integrated quantum architectures.
 Approaches based on reservoir engineering in dissipative systems~\cite{HouhouPRA2015CVClusterstateOptomechanics, MoorePRA2017, YazdiVitaliQST2024} and entanglement swapping~\cite{OttavianiPRA2019MultipartiteStates} have been investigated.